Haariii/hello-world/README.md

 a short description

 Hi everyone, I'm new to GitHub.
-And this is a commit message that describe my changes.
+And this is a commit message that describes my changes.